SimonMaracine/checkers-engine/tests/results/commentary.md

 Engine 9.0 won the match by far, which pleasantly surprised me.
 I didn't expect the quiescent search to be that effective.

+## 9.0 black vs 10.0 white | match--Dec-6--16-49-38--2024.json

+Engine 10.0 won, but not by much.
+It was very close to be a tie.
+The savings in space didn't have a large effect this time.
+The program binary size in this version is smaller in the newer version though.